VanMobile/vm-kb/outreach/benefitsAnalysis.md

-# Benefits to each role
+# Benefits of each role

 ## outreacher benefits

-full support for techniques for connecting with clients
+full support for techniques and intelligence for connecting with clients

 recurring revenue

+a high ticket product
+- that is a fairly easy sell
+- that has fairly low maintenance compare to other high ticket products

 ## dev benefits
-- of running deals through vanmobile
+- of using the vanmobile service

 full support and contribution of other developers who are solving the same problems